caithmac/upsc-digitalgarden/src/site/notes/UPSC/Concept of power.md

 - Power is relational.
 - It does not hold absolute meaning, always relative in nature.
 - <mark style="background: #FFB8EBA6;">Power could be exercised only if it hold same meaning for everyone</mark>.
-- Power is seen in different walks of life, in <mark style="background: #FFB8EBA6;"> political theory power is central issue</mark>.
+- Power is seen in different walks of life, <mark style="background: #FFB8EBA6;">in  political theory power is central issue.</mark>
-- <mark style="background: #FFB8EBA6;">For state power is force exercised by state in the name of law</mark>.
+- <mark style="background: #FFB8EBA6;">For state, power is force exercised by state in the name of law</mark>.
 - <mark style="background: #FF5582A6;">Harold Laswell</mark> and <mark style="background: #FF5582A6;">Abraham Caplan</mark>  <mark style="background: #D2B3FFA6;">constructed exercise of power as act effecting or determining other acts</mark>.
 - <mark style="background: #FF5582A6;">Robert Dahl</mark> defined power as <mark style="background: #ADCCFFA6;">one actors ability to make another to do something that later would not otherwise do</mark>.
 - [[UPSC/Hannah Arendt|Hannah Arendt]] argued that <mark style="background: #D2B3FFA6;">power is not the property of agents or actor, but of group and collectivity acting together</mark>.